wacfwru/resources/vehicles/readme.md

 ## Trip completion

-Upon completion of your trip, click on the "Edit response" link on the completed form from above.
-Enter the ending mileage, again rounding up any fractional miles to the next greater integer.
+Upon completion of your trip, click on the "Edit your response" link on the completed form from above.
+Enter the actual ending mileage, again rounding up any fractional miles to the next greater integer.

 ## Paper alternative